 Home-Run Snack Line Launches In Just Weeks

-As a middle school baseball player, he grew bored with the sunflower seeds on the market, noticing a major void in the flavored options available.
-Because of this, he decided to start making his own flavored seeds.
+As a middle school baseball player, he grew bored with the sunflower seeds on the market, noticing a major void in the flavoured options available.
+Because of this, he decided to start making his own flavoured seeds.